 2. In the wizard that pops up select Google, then click Next.

 3. See how to configure your data connection in the screens below.
-Note: you need to right click on the folder and then click on Share.

 Name: This is the name of the submit, for example, 'Inspection Form Google Submit'